The old days

 Gasoline use grew unchecked as well.
 Cars grew larger and heavier throughout the 1950s and 1960s.
-By 1970, the average mileage of an American car was only 13.5 miles per gallon, and a gallon of gas cost less than a quarter.
+By 1970, the average mileage of a car in the United States was only 13.5 miles per gallon, and a gallon of gas cost less than a quarter.

 The Great Energy Crash